TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 for details.

-.. note:: When a :ref:`virtual environment <venv-def>` is activated, any options that change the installation path will be ignored from all distutils configuration files to prevent inadvertently installing projects outside of the virtual environment.
+.. note:: When a :ref:`virtual environment <venv-def>` is activated, any options that change the installation path will be ignored kutoka all distutils configuration files to prevent inadvertently installing projects outside of the virtual environment.